OctopusDeploy/blog/blog/2019-11/use-case-for-designing-db-deployment-process/index.md

 - Scheduled a meeting with the database developer and lead developer on the team to walk through the process.
 - Scheduled another meeting for the two of them to get an application’s database into the process.
-- Scheduled a final meeting for them to teach their team how to use the process.
-I would be in the background to answer questions.
+- Scheduled a final meeting for them to teach their team how to use the process, with me in the background to answer questions.

 But I didn’t do that.
 I combined all of that into one big meeting.
 Live and learn.